ACC Media Captioning Service

 Captions help everyone and not just deaf people, says research from Oregon State University, showing that 98.6% of all surveyed students found captions helpful, with 75% using them as a learning tool: http://phys.org/news/2016-11-captions-transcripts-aid-students.html

 Media captioning is the creation of a synchronized display of a video’s audio including the display of spoken words, sound effects, and speaker identification.

 Faculty and staff can request media captions by filling out and submitting a request form online.
 Any questions to be sent to firstname.lastname@example.org.
 After your request has been processed, you will be contacted to discuss the details of your request and to schedule captioning services for your media.

 We request a minimum of two weeks for captioning.
 The actual captioning time may be shorter or longer depending on the length of the video(s), size of the captioning queue, and the availability of captioners.

 What about Copyright?

-Although the creation of a transcription or caption file might be considered a derivative work, video captioning may infringe Copyright laws.
-If you are not the Copyright owner of the video, please request a permission for captioning to the owner.
-What about if you cannot obtain a permission?
-It is far more likely that the College will be sued for breaching accessibility law if don’t add captions to media, so we advice you to request captioning.
-More »
+Although the creation of a transcription or caption file might be considered a derivative work, video captioning may infringe copyright laws.
+If you are not the copyright owner of the video, please request permission for captioning to the owner.
+What about if you cannot obtain permission?
+It is far more likely that the College will be sued for breaching accessibility law if don’t add captions to media, so we advise you to request captioning.
+Learn More »